-[SerializableAttribute] [StructLayoutAttribute(LayoutKind.Sequential, CharSet = CharSet.Unicode)] public sealed class BASS_BFX_REVERB
+[SerializableAttribute] [StructLayoutAttribute(LayoutKind.Sequential, CharSet = CharSet.Ansi)] public sealed class BASS_BFX_REVERB

-<SerializableAttribute> <StructLayoutAttribute(LayoutKind.Sequential, CharSet := CharSet.Unicode)> Public NotInheritable Class BASS_BFX_REVERB
+<SerializableAttribute> <StructLayoutAttribute(LayoutKind.Sequential, CharSet := CharSet.Ansi)> Public NotInheritable Class BASS_BFX_REVERB

 Thetype exposes the following members.

 Reverb is the sound you hear in a room with hard surfaces (such as your bathroom) where sound bounces around the room for a while after the initial sound stops.
 This effect takes a lot of computing power to reproduce well.

 Reverb is actually made up of a very large number of repeats, with varying levels and tones over time.
 Reverbs usually offer you a choice of different algorithm to simulate different environments such as different sized rooms and halls, studio effects such as plate, chamber and reverse * reverbs, and sometimes emulations of guitar spring reverbs.